jmussman/k8s-renew-certificates/README.md

 The bad part is renewing the certificates requires restarting core system containers, which means the cluster will be unavailable temporarily (usually less than 60 seconds).

+This script is provided "as-is" without any warranty.
+Administrators should test this in a sandbox before trying to use it in production!

 This script was inspired by a [Medium blog post](https://medium.com/@sunilmalik12012/renew-expired-k8s-cluster-certificates-manually-e591ffa4dc6d) written by Sunil Malik.
 This post contained the best description and the simplest set of instructions to update the certificates.